knightloader/FrameworkConverter/README.md

 # FrameworkConverter
-project converting Loadrunner correlation rules into NeoLoad framework rule
+project converting LoadRunner correlation rules into NeoLoad framework rule

 #  How to use the Framework Converter